 If your child has retinoblastoma, you will usually be urgently referred to a specialist centre for further tests and treatment.
 Your child should be seen by a retinoblastoma specialist within one week.
 If you are not given a referral, ask where retinoblastoma is treated in your country, visit the One Retinoblastoma World Map, or contact us for advice.

-Watch a Red Reflex Eye Test
+Watch a Fundal Reflex Eye Exam

 When There Is No Ophthalmoscope

-For optimal examination of children’s eyes, the Red Reflex Test will be performed with an ophthalmoscope.
+For optimal examination of children’s eyes, the Fundal Reflex Test will be performed with an ophthalmoscope.
 However, many primary healthcare workers in resource limited settings around the world do not have access to an ophthalmoscope.